Joan Bernard: Later life

 Bernard retired from Durham to London, where she lived within the diocese of Southwark Cathedral.
 As a devoted adherent of Anglicanism, she was a regular worshipper at the cathedral.
 She also became an active member of the national structure of the Church of England, serving as a Member of the Ordination Candidates' Committee, ACCM from 1972 to 1991.
 In addition, on a local scale, she was Examining Chaplain to the Bishop of Southwark from 1984 to 1994.

 After a long period of ill-health, Bernard died on 1 August 2012.
 Her funeral was held at Southwark Cathedral on 30 August 2012.

 Personal life

 Bernard never married nor had any children.

 Honours

-In August 1945, Bernard was mentioned in dispatches 'in recognition of gallant and distinguished services in North West Europe'.
+In August 1945, Bernard was mentioned in dispatches 'in recognition of gallant and distinguished services in Northwest Europe'.

 Bernard was elected a Fellow of King's College (FKC) in 1976.
 It is the most prestigious award the College can bestow.
 She was elected Fellow of the Royal Society of Arts (FRSA) in 1984.